tttapa/py-build-cmake/examples/minimal/README.md

 ## Configuration

-We'll now go over the contents of the contents of pyproject.toml in a bit more detail.
+We'll now go over the contents of the pyproject.toml file in a bit more detail.
 Keep in mind that you can always consult the [py-build-cmake documentation](https://tttapa.github.io/py-build-cmake/Config.html) for more information about specific options.
 More information about the `pyproject.toml` format can be found at https://packaging.python.org/en/latest/specifications/declaring-project-metadata/.